midlantica/LovelyBunchOfCoconuts/content/quotes/the-curious-task-of-economics.md

 ---
-title: "The curious task of economics"
+title: 'The curious task of economics'
 ---

 ## "The curious task of economics is to demonstrate to men how little they really know about what they imagine they can design."